 About the Hawaiian Collection

 The Hawaiian Collection at the University of Hawaiʻi at Mānoa Library is a comprehensive collection of retrospective and current materials pertaining to Hawaiʻi.
 There are more than 133,500 volumes relating to Hawaiian history, culture, art, and science as well as microfilm holdings of over 12,000 reels and more than 2,000 serial subscriptions.
 All formats, periodicals, languages, and levels of treatment are collected.
 The collection's strength is the 20th century and includes numerous unpublished reports and papers that are unique to the collection.
 The Hawaiian audiovisual collection includes over 4,500 videotapes and over 3,000 sound recordings.
-The Hawaiian Collection is part of Special Collections and is housed on the fifth floor of Hamilton Library, and the Hawaiian audiovisual collection is housed in the Wong Audiovisual Center at Sinclair Library.
+The Hawaiian Collection is part of the Hawaiian and Pacific Collections and is housed on the fifth floor of Hamilton Library.
+The Hawaiian audiovisual collection is housed in the Wong Audiovisual Center located on the first floor of Hamilton Library.

 The Collection's strengths are 19th century through 21st-century published materials, with particular emphasis on government and institutional publications (including those of the University).

 The Collection has substantial holdings of Hawaiʻi government publications, from the Kingdom, Provisional Government, Republic, Territory, State and Counties.
 US Federal and UN documents on Hawaiʻi are also acquired.

 There is an extensive collection of periodical titles, the majority being magazines, journals, newsletters, and annual reports of local organizations.

 Current newspapers published in the State are received regardless of language, and regularly microfilmed for long-term preservation.
 Many early newspapers are also held with many now made freely available online in collaboration with the Library of Congress.